 In the downloadable training programs we sell here on Symonds Training, we include (and suggest you do) activities that include time for a group discussion and feedback at the end of each activity.

 Group feedback and discussion can be a great platform for those who will get more out of the training by being more involved and engaged in the content.

 If group discussion is based on specific activities that act to drive home a key message involved with the training, then the discussions should always be on topic.

-Action: Make sure (as we do) that the activities are sumpplemented with a discussion at the end of that activity.
+ACTION: Make sure (as we do) that the activities are supplemented with a discussion at the end of that activity.

 4. Make Sure Room Conditions Are Positive for Learning